 After you’ve submitted your application for permanent residence, Immigration, Refugee, Citizenship Canada (IRCC) confirms all the information provided.
 For most economic immigration applications, like Express Entry, you will need to provide supporting documentation for your work experience history.

 In general, when submitting an Express Entry application, you will need to provide proof for each period of work experience in the last ten years.
 The best way to demonstrate your work experience is through a reference letter from your employer.
 A reference letter for immigration is not the same as a reference letter when applying for a job.
-For more information on what to include in your letter, visit our dedicated blog post.
+For more information on what to include in your letter, visit our dedicated blog post of The Ideal Letter of Reference.

 If you are self-employed, a reference letter is not sufficient.
 Instead, you will need to provide documents such as: